Degrees - Help with fees - Content

 What is FEE-HELP?

-FEE-HELP is a student loan that lets you study now and pay later.
+FEE-HELP is a student loan, provided by the Australian Federal Government, that lets you study now and pay later.

 To be apply for FEE-HELP you must:

 - Enrol in a TAFE NSW Higher Education course

 - Meet FEE-HELP eligibility requirements which can be found on the Study Assist Website.

 - Provide your Unique Student Identifier (USI) – a unique student number provided by the Commonwealth to all students enrolled in higher education courses

 Is FEE-HELP available for my course?

 FEE-HELP is available for all of our accredited higher education courses so long as you meet FEE-HELP eligibility requirements.